Co-teaching In and Through the Arts (C.I.T.A.) ProgRAM

 - Increased confidence and joy in teaching

 SDMA elementary teachers can explore arts integration with any of A.I.M.'s teaching artists by participating in a C.I.T.A.
 (Co-teaching In and Through the Arts) mini-residency!
 The mini-residency opportunity allows SDMA PK-5 teachers to integrate the arts into a lesson or unit that they already teach.
-For each "mini residency," a teacher works with the artist for 5-10 sessions (40-60 min.s each) for a curricular unit.
+For each "mini residency," a teacher works with the artist throughout a curricular unit.

-- An opportunity for teachers to explore arts integration with one of AIM's teaching artists for 5-10 classroom sessions as part of a unit of study.
+- An opportunity for teachers to explore arts integration with one of AIM's teaching artists for a curricular unit.

 - A creative and fun approach to teaching language arts, science, social studies, math, etc. by delivering instruction through an art form.